 Who else might run for president in the 2020 election?

 The field might finally be set.
-There are a handful of names we’re still watching — former senator, Secretary of State and presidential nominee John Kerry and Georgia state senator Stacey Abrams chief among them — but otherwise, we have all the candidates we’re going to get.
+There were a handful of names we were still watching throughout the summer — former senator, Secretary of State and presidential nominee John Kerry and Georgia state senator Stacey Abrams chief among them — but both have since said they will not run.
+We probably have all the candidates we’re going to get.

 When are the next 2020 Democratic presidential primary election debates?